AlexBlasberg/Exercise2/chapter4.md

 `@instructions`

 - Conduct the regression from above and assign the results to `log_mod`.
 - Visualize your results by drawing a scatterplot and adding the corresponding regression line.
+In comparison to the previous exercise what do you notice now?

 `@hint`